McCarll/personalization-es-plugin/readme.md

 # Personalization Plugin for Elasticsearch

-## Overview

-This Elasticsearch plugin introduces a custom query type `personalized_query` that dynamically personalizes product search results based on user signals such as purchases and search conversions.
-It uses location-based aggregated data from a dedicated `signals` index to apply query-time boosting (e.g., preferring red chairs for BR users).
+This Elasticsearch plugin introduces a custom query type `personalized_query` that dynamically personalizes product search results based on user signals such as past purchases and search conversions.
+It leverages location-based behavioral data from a dedicated `signals` index to apply query-time boosts (e.g., preferring red chairs for BR users or blue for EU).

 ---

-## How It Works
+## 🔍 How It Works

-- **Custom Query Type:** Adds a new query type called `personalized_query` with parameters `query` and `location`.
+- **Custom Query Type:**
+  Adds a new query type called `personalized_query` that takes parameters like `query` (user input) and `location` (e.g., "US", "EU", "BR").

-- **Signal Boosting:** At query execution, it boosts relevant fields (e.g., `color`) based on preferences derived from user activity, stored in a `signals` index.
-- **Scheduled Updates:** A background task pulls updated signal data using the Elasticsearch scroll API and caches it in memory.
+- **Signal Boosting:**
+  Each search execution consults an in-memory cache built from the `signals` index.
+Boost values are based on user interactions (e.g., purchases and conversions in the past 3 months), boosting fields like `color` or `brand`.

+- **Scheduled Signal Updates:**
+  A background task runs periodically (via Elasticsearch’s thread pool) to fetch the latest signals using the scroll API.
+It filters only documents updated in the last 3 months and rebuilds the boost map for each location.

-- **Lucene Query Conversion:** Signals are translated into boosted clauses inside a `bool` query using Lucene.
+- **Lucene Query Conversion:**
+  The plugin translates signal data into boosted Lucene `bool` queries, combining the user's search text with weighted field clauses.

 ---

+## Why This Approach is Best

+This plugin-based solution integrates natively into Elasticsearch, ensuring minimal external dependencies and real-time scoring enhancements.
+It avoids fragile client-side personalization and centralizes logic for consistency and control.
+Boosts are applied dynamically at query time, allowing immediate response to changing behavior without index reprocessing.

+---

+## Advantages

+- **Real-time Personalization:** Boosts reflect the latest user behavior using periodic cache updates.
+- **Seamless Integration:** Uses native Elasticsearch plugin APIs and works out-of-the-box with any query pipeline.
+- **Low Latency:** No joins or reindexing; uses in-memory lookup for boosting.
+- **Extensible Design:** Can easily be expanded to include other dimensions (e.g., brand, price sensitivity).

+---

+## Limitations

+- **Coarse Granularity:** Signals are currently aggregated at the location level, not per-user.
+- **Cold Start:** New locations without signals receive no boosts.
+- **Boost Logic is Static:** Signal weights are not automatically tuned (e.g., via ML).

+---

+## Next Steps

+- **Per-User Personalization:** Extend the plugin to consider per-user signals instead of only location-level aggregates.
+- **Time-Decay Weighting:** Add recency-based decay to signals (e.g., newer purchases have higher weight).
+- **Boost Tuning:** Use offline analysis or A/B testing to fine-tune boost multipliers.
+- **Support for Multi-Dimensional Boosts:** Extend logic to boost based on category, brand, price range, and user segment.

+---

+> This plugin provides a scalable and extensible foundation for real-time behavioral personalization in search, bridging the gap between static relevance and dynamic user preferences.

 ## Example Query
 ### possible locations: BR, EU, ES